bockp/Edge-Detection-project/edge2.md

 As can be seen, LoG, the combination of the Laplacian kernel with the Gaussian, leads to much better results than a simple LaPlacian kernel, as used by FeatureJ[^MEI2007].

-The 3 images below compare the ImageJ plugin Mexican Hat, which uses a LoG algorithm with a circular kernel whose radius can be defined, to our own TIJ Ecmascript implementation:
+The 3 images below compare the ImageJ plugin Mexican Hat[^PRO2015], which uses a LoG algorithm with a circular kernel (whose radius can be defined) to our own TIJ Ecmascript implementation:

 ![Fig.?](images/Lena-mexican5-us2.jpg)